gabriel-ferreira-da-silva/MLP-Lower-Back-classifier/README.md

 # MLP Lower Back Pain Classifier
-This is project is a assignent from the Inteligent Systems Class of the computer engineering collage course.
+This is project is a assignent from the Inteligent Systems Class of the computer engineering college course.
 The goal of this project is to train and explore a MLP network to classify lower back pain based on a data set.

 The work is based on analising the data set, establishing the relations and features of the atributes: